NishantSood053/UniversityManagementSystem/ReadMe.md

 JUnit(4.11) - As a Maven Dependency
 Log4J (1.2.8) - Included as a Jar file

-Instructions to Run
+Instructions to Start
-Run the StartServer.java file first (com.ums.network package) Run the StartTerminals.java file after(com.ums.client package)
+1)Run the StartServer.java file first (com.ums.network package)
+2)Run the StartTerminals.java file after(com.ums.client package)